DenisMot/Python-for-HMS-Template/readme.md

 - `conda` : the environment to manage your python environment

 #### Install python
 We here use `miniconda` to get a minimal python install (https://conda.io/miniconda.html).
+You will need approximately 2.5 GB of free space on your hard drive to install all the needed tools.
 - Install `miniconda`
     - Download the **Latest Miniconda Installer** appropriate for your computer (Mac users: prefer the `pkg` version)
     - Install `miniconda`, accepting all defaults